AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 The ACVRP is an inline ram pump, which eliminates the need for a collection tank.
 The ideal design will be able to be easily installed in new plants as well as easily incorporated in previously built AguaClara plants.
 The simple design will also make it easy to fabricate and repair, which will empower the community and advance sustainability.
 The hope is that the ACVRP will relieve some of the burden of the plant operators, which will further increase their pride in their role of providing safe water to their communities ([Project Description Ram Pump](https://docs.google.com/document/d/1g4uX_CjjWllurb4KftwjLmaFy6Au-42kGi5e5m47YEI/edit#)).

 ## Literature Review
-Currently, many water supply plants use electrically-powered ram pumps to redirect water from a lower to higher elevation (Figure 2).
+Many water supply plants use electrically-powered ram pumps to redirect water from a lower to higher elevation (Figure 2).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images:Diagrams/rampumpsyselements.PNG?raw=True" height=300>